lumpi2k/m93p-tiny-hackintosh/README.md

  This build is still a bit away from being golden.
 Here are my current issues:

- - no 4k60
+ - some glitching in 4k60 with esoteric browsers (Edge Chromium)
  - no fan readout
  - no sleep
- - still a bit shaky energy management (though it could be that the CPU is just busy most of the time since it clocks up and don just fine)
+ - still a bit shaky energy management (though it could be that the CPU is just busy most of the time since it clocks up and down just fine)

 # Useful Links
-https://dortania.github.io/OpenCore-Desktop-Guide/ - The OpenCore Desktop Guide is the most important bit of info for this build.
+https://dortania.github.io/OpenCore-Install-Guide/ - The OpenCore Desktop Guide is the most important bit of info for this build.

 # Tools To Download
 https://github.com/corpnewt/gibMacOS - gibMacOS lets you download MacOS recovery images directly from Apple.